Constructing a Consensus Phylogeny from a Leaf-Removal Distance: Conclusion

 To conclude, we introduced a new supertree/consensus problem, based on a simple combinatorial operator acting on trees, the Leaf-Removal.
 We showed that, although this supertree problem is NP-hard, it admits interesting tractability results, that compare well with existing algorithms.
 Future research should explore if various simple combinatorial operators, that individually define relatively tractable supertree problems (for example LR and EC) can be combined into a unified supertree problem while maintaining approximability and fixed-parameter tractability.

-{ {\bf Acknowledgement: }MJ was partially supported by Labex NUMEV (ANR-10-LABX-20) and Vidi grant 639.072.602 from The Netherlands Organization for Scientific Research (NWO).
+{ {\bf Acknowledgement:} MJ was partially supported by Labex NUMEV (ANR-10-LABX-20) and Vidi grant 639.072.602 from The Netherlands Organization for Scientific Research (NWO).
 CC was supported by NSERC Discovery Grant 249834.
-CS was partially supported by the French Agence Nationale de la Recherche Investissements d’Avenir/Bioinformatique (ANR-10-BINF-01-01, ANR-10- BINF-01-02, Ancestrome).
-ML was supported by NSERC PDF Grant. }
+CS was partially supported by the French Agence Nationale de la Recherche Investissements d’Avenir/Bioinformatique (ANR-10-BINF-01-01, ANR-10-BINF-01-02, Ancestrome).
+ML was supported by NSERC PDF Grant.
+MW was supported by the Institut de Biologie Computationnelle. }